HanneWhitt/mancalazero/README.md

 # mancalazero
 An implementation of AlphaZero for the ancient African game, Mancala!

-Part complete.
 Implemented using the methods described in:

 "[Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm](https://science.sciencemag.org/content/362/6419/1140.full?ijkey=XGd77kI6W4rSc&keytype=ref&siteid=sci)", Silver et al., DeepMind, 2018